Kepler's laws of planetary motion: Third law

+With $T$ is the object's orbital period and $a$ is the semi-major axis of its orbit.

 This captures the relationship between the distance of planets from the Sun, and their orbital periods.

 Kepler enunciated in 1619 this third law in a laborious attempt to determine what he viewed as the "music of the spheres" according to precise laws, and express it in terms of musical notation.
 It was therefore known as the harmonic law.
+The original form of this law (referring to not the semi-major axis, but rather a "mean distance") holds true only for planets with small eccentricities near zero.

 Using Newton's law of gravitation (published 1687), this relation can be found in the case of a circular orbit by setting the centripetal force equal to the gravitational force:

-Then, expressing the angular velocity ω in terms of the orbital period ${T}$ and then rearranging, results in Kepler's Third Law:
+Then, expressing the angular velocity ω in terms of the orbital period ${T}$ and then rearranging, results in Kepler's third law:

 A more detailed derivation can be done with general elliptical orbits, instead of circles, as well as orbiting the center of mass, instead of just the large mass.
 This results in replacing a circular radius, $r$, with the semi-major axis, $a$, of the elliptical relative motion of one mass relative to the other, as well as replacing the large mass $M$ with $M + m$.
 However, with planet masses being so much smaller than the Sun, this correction is often ignored.
 The full corresponding formula is:

 where $M$ is the mass of the Sun, $m$ is the mass of the planet, $G$ is the gravitational constant, $T$ is the orbital period and $a$ is the elliptical semi-major axis, and $\text{AU}$ is the astronomical unit, the average distance from earth to the sun.

 Table

 The following table shows the data used by Kepler to empirically derive his law:

+Kepler became aware of John Napier's recent invention of logarithms and log-log graphs before he discovered the pattern.

 Upon finding this pattern Kepler wrote:

 For comparison, here are modern estimates: